Andrew Warren: DeSantis ‘is trying to overthrow democracy’ in Florida - NewsBreak

 The sheriff said the suspect was not charged in the original shooting and one of the burglaries.

 “Like too many cases, why was this violent offender not held responsible for this original shooting?”
 Chronister said.
-“The state attorney’s office explanation to our detective is the depositions would have been too lengthy and complicated.”Andrew Warren identifies cold case suspects, says they are ‘serial’ rapists, murderers
+“The state attorney’s office explanation to our detective is the depositions would have been too lengthy and complicated.”DeSantis is ‘scarier’ opponent than Trump, say Democrats

 In his Sunday message, Warren said his office was committed to enforcing the law and protecting the community.